-Miller lectures widely, both nationally and internationally, and her work is anthologized is popular volumes on autobiography and collections of feminist essays.
+Miller lectures widely, both nationally and internationally, and her work is anthologized in popular volumes on feminism and life writing.
 In 1983 she co-founded the Gender and Culture Series at Columbia University Press with the late Carolyn Heilbrun, and since 2004 coedits the series with Victoria Rosner.

 Interview with Nancy on Beyond the Pale, September 15, 2013.